Basic Portuguese phrases

 Here's how a person from Lisbon would pronounce it:

-Once you start learning a few basic sentences in Portuguese you will have the knowledge to start your first Portuguese conversation.
-That’s why, at Mondly, we’ve created experiences that simulate real life conversations to get you speaking Portuguese in no time.
+Once you learn a few basic sentences in Portuguese, you will have the knowledge to start your first Portuguese conversation.
+That’s why, at Mondly, we’ve created experiences that simulate real-life conversations to get you speaking Portuguese in no time.

 Starting with the basics, we quickly lay a foundation for you to learn more complex Portuguese phrases and sentences.
 We gradually build your Portuguese knowledge so you get fluent faster than you could imagine.

 Every language experience should start gradually, from the easiest to the more complex concepts.
 Starting with the easiest and most common Portuguese phrases, you will feel confident in your ability to learn a new language.
 That’s one of the core principles Mondly is built on.

 Related PagesLearn Portuguese OnlinePortuguese wordsHow to speak PortuguesePortuguese grammarPortuguese lessons